TeamMidnightDust/MidnightLib/README.md

 # MidnightLib
-Common Library for Team MidnightDust's mods.
+Lightweight Common Library for Minecraft mods.
-Provides a config api, common utils, and cosmetics.
+Provides a config api with a nice GUI and common utilities, all in a very small file.